 Questrade is available via a web interface on your computer, tablet, or smartphone.
 They also have a decent mobile app.
 Their brokerage platform is very versatile and offers access to real-time stock quotes, multiple financial products including options.

-2. Wealthsimple: This trading app is offered by Wealthsimple, a leading robo-advisor platform in Canada.
+2. Wealthsimple Trade: This trading app is offered by Wealthsimple, a leading robo-advisor platform in Canada.
 They offer free trades (both buy and sell) for thousands of ETFs and stocks.

 VEQT vs. XEQT